 Being alone and unable to get any kind of support from you can increase the level of stress for your dog immensely.
 Many dogs will try to hide from the source of the noise because they simply do not understand what it is, and it is extremely loud and invasive to their sensitive ears.

-Without a way to calm your dog's mind during these celebrations, they will have a very stressful and potentially, traumatizing evening.
+Without a way to help your dog during these celebrations, they will have a very stressful and potentially, traumatizing evening.
 This is not only a troublesome thing for your dog to go through, but also a stressful and difficult thing for you to know that your dog is scared, and you cannot help them.

 However, all is not lost...